Frequently Asked Questions

 Is there a free trial?

-During the early access phase, we offer a guided demo using your own ServiceNow instance (or a PDI) so you can see real findings from your actual environment before committing.
+We offer a guided demo using your own ServiceNow instance (or a PDI) so you can see real findings from your actual environment before committing.
 This isn't a self-serve trial — it's a live walkthrough of what OrynIQ surfaces on your platform, with time to ask questions.

 For managed PHaaS prospects, the demo also covers what the ongoing delivery cadence looks like so you know exactly what to expect before signing anything.